The XPan back

 Install notes - a word of warning

-This is a tinkerer's kit, not a drop-in accessory.
-The film back has to be opened up, the frame spacing assembly has to be completely disassembled to swap the OEM disc for the new one, the gate mask has to be properly aligned and stuck down, and the viewfinder overlay seated.
+This is a DIY kit, not a drop-in accessory.
+The film back has to be opened up, the frame spacing assembly has to be completely disassembled to swap the OEM disc for the new one, and the gate mask has to be properly aligned and stuck down.
 Plan on a full evening of work (or more) - I've tried to get my tolerances down, but dealing with old camera parts like this is always a headache.
 Read the full install guide before you commit.

-The disc itself is precision laser-cut, but laser cutting can leave micro-burrs that show up under load.
-Most kits work as shipped; some need a few seconds of targeted sanding on a single tooth to land in the mechanism's friction sweet spot.
-The instructions walk through both failure modes (catching vs slipping) and the right fix for each.
+The disc itself is precision laser-cut, but laser cutting can leave burrs that show up under load.
+Some installs need a few seconds of targeted sanding on a single tooth or sector to land in the mechanism's friction sweet spot.
+The PET gate-mask strips are intentionally oversized, so they may need a few passes on the short ends to sit perfectly flat in a given back.
+The instructions walk through both checks before film goes in.

 The conversion is fully reversible.
-Save the OEM disc and you can put the back to standard 15-frame 645 anytime.
+Save the OEM disc and you can return your film back to standard 15-frame 645 anytime.

 Format comparison